Delays to non-COVID treatments

 - Ensure that triaging policies in respect of potentially urgent contacts from patients are not so COVID-orientated that other urgent conditions are missed, or not given the priority they deserve.

 - Ensure generally that any policy is not too rigid or inflexible, whether related to immediate triaging or to the care and treatment of new or continuing non-COVID patients.
-Whilst the courts have consistently upheld polices relating to the reasonable allocation of scarce NHS resources, they have also consistently frowned upon blanket policies which allow no exceptions.
+Whilst the courts have consistently upheld polices relating to the reasonable allocation of scarce NHS resources, they have also consistently frowned upon blanket policies which allow no exceptions (see, for example, R v North West Lancashire Health Authority ex p A and others 1 WLR 977).
 In addition, where a policy of not currently offering treatment is based on a current or predicted shortage of available beds or resources, continue to monitor the actual and expected availability of resources, as the position in some areas does not appear to be in line with expectations.
 More resources remaining or becoming available than expected may allow for more exceptions to be made and more non-COVID patients to be treated.

 - Document carefully in the notes of individual patients the reasons for any decision, and why, for example, the patient cannot be offered treatment at this time, and why there is no reason to make an exception and depart from a relevant policy.
 It may well not be enough simply to say: “operation cancelled due to coronavirus outbreak”.
 As David Birch has said before on these pages: “It is easier to record the reason for a decision at the time than trying to piece things together at a later stage”.